-Beginning in the fall semester 2019 Olin will offer a Research Thesis Option.
-The Thesis Research Option enables students with research experience to work closely with an Olin faculty mentor to further develop and formalize their research skills.
+The Thesis Research Option (which began in Fall 2019) enables students with research experience to work closely with an Olin faculty mentor to further develop and formalize their research skills.
 The Thesis Option consists of 2 semesters of advanced research with a faculty advisor and culminates in a thesis document written by the student and a presentation/defense with a thesis committee.
 Students accepted into the program will be enrolled in ISR-G courses, as appropriate, and will carry the title of Thesis Research for the first semester and Thesis for the second.
 This curriculum prototype will be available through spring 2023 as an experiment.